UBC and MEOPAR Logos SalishSeaCast ERDDAP

 Velocity, temperature, and salinity fields from the SalishSeaCast model (Soontiens et al, 2016; Soontiens and Allen, 2017) were downloaded from their ERDDAP server (https://salishsea.eos.ubc.ca/erddap/) on DATE from datasets: DATASETID, DATASETID, ...

-Example reference for biological datasets:
+Example reference for biological and dissolved oxygen datasets:

 Nitrate, silicon, and diatom fields from the SalishSeaCast model (Soontiens et al, 2016; Moore-Maley et al, 2016; Soontiens and Allen, 2017; Olson et al, 2020) were downloaded from their ERDDAP server (https://salishsea.eos.ubc.ca/erddap/) on DATE from datasets: DATASETID, DATASETID, ...